 The St Mary’s Altar Guild serves God and the parish by preparing the altar and other spaces for services on Sundays, for weddings and funerals, and at other times of the year.
 In addition, they take care of all of the vessels, paraments, linens, and communion elements, and make sure that everything is set up and ready.
 They work closely with the clergy to provide much behind-the-scenes support, and provide training for new members who wish to serve.
 For more information, contact Mary Beth Yates.

 Brotherhood of St. Andrew

 Jesus is Lord, Prayer, Study, and Service–words that represent the foundations of The Brotherhood of St. Andrew.
 The Brotherhood of St. Andrew is a men’s service and fellowship organization open to all men in the parish.
 The primary focus of our fundraising efforts is to support the youth of St. Mary’s, our community, and worldwide.
 In addition to financial assistance to our Church and community, we provide assistance at church and community events.
-We encourage participation from any interested men.
-Reach out to Ken Rogers for more information.
+We encourage participation from any interested men who can contact Hodge Cole with any questions.